gareth0712/my-chat-app/decisions.md

 ## Design decisions

-1. To avoid having too many code in server.js and for ease of maintenance/enhancement, I prepared the event listeners and helper functions in `/listeners` folder and `/utils` respectively to enhance readibility.
+1. To avoid having too many code in server.js and for ease of maintenance/enhancement, I prepared the event listeners in `/listeners` folder to enhance readibility of `server.js`.
-2. I name files with dash "-" as a separator instead of camelcasing to avoid errors causing by different operating systems.
+2. I name files with dash "-" as a separator instead of camelcasing to avoid errors caused by different operating systems.
+3. Time, broadcast, validator, logger and handle-messages should all be modules in utils for ease of future enhancement.

 ## Assumptions